zng-ui/zng/TODO/_current.md

 # After-Merge

+* Image example panorama loading is not centered, given the size of the image.
+    - Before it was centered, but not visible all the same because of the size of the image.
+    - This is due to the `stack_nodes` not doing a second pass when a larger child is found.
 * Button example can click disabled after adding a button.
 * Review layout double-pass of stacks.
 * Rename ` AnchorSize::Infinite` to Unbounded.